 Melissa de la Cruz CC’93 | New York Times Bestselling Author

 De la Cruz’s novel The Isle of the Lost, the prequel to the Disney Channel Original Movie Descendants, spent more than 50 weeks on the New York Times bestseller list, (and 15 weeks at #1).
 Starring Kristen Chenoweth and Dove Cameron, it was the #1 cable TV movie of 2015, and #5 of all time, and its soundtrack was a #1 bestseller on iTunes.
 The series’ subsequent books, Return to the Isle of the Lost and Rise of the Isle of the Lost, were also New York Times bestsellers for many weeks.
 Beyond the Isle of the Lost is a prequel to the next Descendants movie, Rise of Red.
-Eight million copies have sold worldwide.
+Twelve million copies have sold worldwide.

 De la Cruz’s Hallmark Christmas movies, Christmas in Angel Falls; Angel Falls: A Novel Holiday; Pride, Prejudice and Mistletoe (based on her novel of the same name); and Sense, Sensibility and Snowmen, were the top-rated for their Christmas season on the Hallmark Channel and Hallmark Movies and Mysteries.
-Projects in development are Blue Bloods with Netflix, The Headmaster’s List with director Vince Marcello of The Kissing Booth and a YA reality show with the production company Super Delicious.

 De la Cruz is the co-director of YALLFEST (Charleston, S.C.) and the co-founder of YALLWEST (Santa Monica, Calif.), the two largest and most vibrant YA book festivals in the country, which attract more than 30,000 readers every year.